+1 Utah courts have held that five rentals in one year was more than "from time to time."

+PINEBROOK HOA Amended & Restated Rules & Regulations

 7) SIGNS: Each home may have one or more signs showing the house number.
-No other sign of any kind may be displayed to the public view on any Lot, with the exception of one (1) professional sign of not more than one square foot, one (1) "for sale" or "for rent" sign of standard size (i.e. less than five square feet), or signs used by a builder to advertise a property during construction or a sales period, or political signs during general and special elections.
-In addition, small alarm company signs and/or stickers may be posted upon a Dwelling or Lot.
+No other sign of any kind may be displayed to the public view on any Lot, with the exception of:

+a. one (1) professional sign of not more than one square foot;

+b. one (1) "for sale" or "for rent" sign of standard size (i.e. not more than five square feet);

+c. signs used by a builder to advertise a property during construction or a sales period;

+d. political signs of not more than $18^{\circ} \times 24^{\circ}$ in size placed no sooner than thirty (30) days prior to an election and removed within three (3) days after the election where the candidate whose sign is at issue is defeated or elected; or e. a small alarm company signs and/or stickers may be posted upon a Dwelling or Lot.